-EuroSciCon proudly announces the conference on “International Conference on Wound Care, Tissue Repair and Regenerative Medicine” during February 25-26, 2019 Prague, Czech Republic, with the theme, “Revolutionizing the Future Prospects for Health Care Research in Humans”.
-This Conference is one of the most important and awaited events of the year.
-The conference aims to bring the participants from all over the world to share their innovative ideas and views in the field of wound management and tissue engineering.
-EuroSciCon through its Open Access Initiative is committed to making genuine and reliable contributions to the scientific community and the primary purpose of open access movement is to disseminate scientific information to a global audience to improve knowledge sharing among practitioners and research scholars from various disciplines.
+EuroSciCon which has experience of 17 years in life science communication announces the conference named “International Conference on Wound Care, Tissue Repair and Regenerative Medicine” during October, 05-06, 2020 at Barcelona, Spain, and with the theme, “Modernistic ideologies in wound care and health care”.
+This Conference is one of the most fascinating and anticipated events of the year.
+The conference aimed to bring the most eminent participants from all over the world to share their advanced ideas in the field of wound care management, tissue engineering & regenerative medicine.
+EuroSciCon through its Open Access Initiative is dedicated to make honest and trustworthy contributions to the scientific community and the main resolution of open access movement is to distribute scientific information globally to improve knowledge sharing among practitioners and research scholars from various disciplines.

 Scope and Importance

-Wound care and tissue engineering is striving to focus on understanding the advancement in bioengineering and health care practitioning, developing new technologies about these fields and discovering the potential use of these mechanizations.
+Wound care, tissue engineering and regenerative medicine is determined to focus on understanding the development in bioengineering and health care practitioning, rising new technologies and methods about these fields.

 Who Can Attend?